 From John Grisham’s best-selling novels and the Law & Order® universe on TV to the more recent trend of true crime shows and podcasts, there is a fascination with how the media portrays the American legal system.
 Audiences are drawn to the drama, suspense and justice of the courtroom.
-We love to watch and listen as lawyers do what they do best: Defend the innocent and prosecute the guilty.
+We love to watch and listen as lawyers do what they do best: defend the innocent and prosecute the guilty.

 But how much do you really know about how the law actually works?
 Are you aware of the nuances of civil law versus criminal law?
 You’ve heard the terms used, but do you know how they differ?

 We enlisted some legal experts to help break it down.
 Keep reading to explore the similarities and differences between civil law and criminal law.

 Civil law vs. criminal law: The basics

 If you’re at all curious about the topic, you’ve likely already employed the tried-and-true method of checking the Merriam-Webster dictionary.1 Here’s what they have to offer:

 “Criminal law” definition: The law of crimes and their punishments.

 “Civil law” definition: The law of civil or private rights.

 While these statements are accurate, they’re not quite the expansive definitions you’re looking for.
 You likely have additional follow-up questions, so let’s dig into some of the basic differentiators between civil and criminal law.

 While both deal with resolving a wrong committed by one party to another, there are several primary differences between criminal law and civil law, including: